-Since this grill is not that that long available it was not easy to find out a lot but here is what I found doing my Rec Tec bullseye grill review.
+Since this grill is not that long available it was not easy to find out a lot but here is what I found doing my Rec Tec bullseye grill review.

-The Rec Tec bullseye assembly seems to be a little hard to do and I found about 20% complaints about that.
+The Rec Tec bullseye assembly seems to be a little hard to do and I found about 20% of complaints about that.

-I found people who love and on the opposite site people who even sold it after using it a few times.
+I found people who love it and on the opposite site people who even sold it after using it a few times.